bonsai-dbrms/rule-engine/README.md

-## On a high level , the platform has two components
+## On a high level, the platform has two components

 - Bonsai Decision Service : hosts and evaluates business rules pertaining to particular namespace.
 Uses RedisJSON as the underlying storage for all the rules

-- Bonsai UI : Interface for authoring and previewing all business rules .
+- Bonsai UI : Interface for authoring and previewing all business rules.
 Interacts with the decision service for all operations
 -
 ### Examples of bonsai being used for
 - Loyalty Management System